United States Marine Corps Force Reconnaissance: Phase 2

 The second phase of the MTP also takes place during the MEU's PTP Initial Training Phase.

-Training Cell
+Training cell

-The Training Cell (T-Cell) is regulated by the experienced staff non-commissioned officers (SNCOs) of FMF Recon company's Operations Section (S-3).
+The training cell (T-Cell) is regulated by the experienced staff non-commissioned officers (SNCOs) of FMF Recon company's Operations Section (S-3).
 This removes the responsibility of coordinating training from the platoon headquarters, and permits them to train with their men (rather than to just oversee the training).

-"Fight as you train, train as you fight!"—quote by unknown.